In search of the legendary “Portrait of Dr Gachet”

 The last great portrait by Vincent van Gogh disappeared from the public eye three decades ago.
 The podcast series FINDING VAN GOGH traces the painting’s eventful history – to get to the bottom of the question: where is the masterpiece now?

-When the Städel exhibition MAKING VAN GOGH opens its doors in October 2019, it will feature some 120 works of art and – notably – an empty picture frame.
+When the Städel exhibition MAKING VAN GOGH opened its doors in October 2019, it featured some 120 works of art and – notably – an empty picture frame.
 This was the frame that originally held the “Portrait of Dr Gachet”, Vincent van Gogh’s last major likeness.
 The painting was once a highlight of the Städel collection – that is, until the Nazis confiscated it in 1937, declaring it a work of so-called ‘degenerate art’.

 The “Portrait of Dr Gachet” shows the neurologist who treated Van Gogh.
 The expression and pose reveal the physician’s world-weariness and profound sense of melancholy.
 The artist painted the masterpiece just weeks before taking his own life.
 Today the painting occupies an iconic place not just in the history of art, but also in the history of the art market.